felipegalvao/react-finance-redux/README.md

 expenses and incomes.
 Authentication and persistence of expenses and incomes is handled with Firebase.

-Tests with Karma and Expect.
+Tests with Karma and Expect can be run with "npm test".

 I also built the same app built without Redux, in the following URL: https://github.com/felipegalvao/react-finance-redux